Cost of Living in Zurich

 Tips for saving money in Zurich

-At the Supermarket►Buy unpackaged goods.
-You have heard it before in your own country and it is certainly true in Switzerland as well: the more packaged a product is, the more you pay for it.
+►Buy unpackaged goods.
+As is the case all over the world: the more packaged a product is, the more one has to pay for it.
 Avoid pre-sliced, pre-washed and pre-packaged material in the fruit and vegetable section.

 ►Do not buy bottled water.
 Tap water is perfectly safe to drink in Zurich, and therefore purchasing bottled mineral water is not really necessary.